timruffles/typed-middleware/readme.md

 	fmt.Fprintf(res, "Got client ID %d", cid)
 }
 ```

+## How does this work?

+typedmiddleware defines a constract with compatible middleware, and uses this to generate explicit code that ensures they are called in order.

 The contract for middleware is:
 1. use `req` to ensure it is ready to respond to its interface methods being called, by returning (nil,nil)